 You Shouldn’t Spend Your Old Debt Payments

-You no longer have to worry how to pay off your debt.
-You’ve even freed up some cash flow in your monthly budget.
+You no longer have to worry about how to pay off your debt.
+You’ve even freed up some cash flow in your monthly budget because of it.

-You’ve adjusted to your debt payments over time.
-You make them every month, so you don’t even consider them as money you can spend in your monthly budget anymore.
+You’ve probably adjusted to your debt payments over time.
+You made them every month, so you didn’t even consider the payments as money you could spend in your monthly budget.

-However, now that the cash flow from these old debt payments no longer has to go toward paying down debt, people automatically assume they can spend it.
+However, now that the cash flow from these old debt payments no longer has to go toward paying down debt, you may automatically assume you can spend it.